-- Different variables are differetly relevant for different specialization areas
+- Different aspects of the phenomena are differetly relevant for different specialization areas

 - Operations at different time-scales are relevant

-Examples of such kind of phenomena happen not only in relation to human problems, but also in biochemistry, developmental and evolutionary biology, ecology, psychology, economics, sociology, political science, etc. For this reason we attempt to bring in knowledge from different perspectives and make this knowledge operational so mathematical models can be advanced.
+Examples of such kind of phenomena happen not only in relation to human problems, but also happen in biochemistry, developmental and evolutionary biology, ecology, psychology, economics, sociology, political science, etc. For this reason we attempt to bring in knowledge from different perspectives and make this knowledge operational so mathematical models can be advanced.

 What We Do

 We meet every second week since 2021.
 At the content level, we develop conceptual frameworks, mathematical models, and applied cases of phenomena where the reductionist paradigm fails due to the systemic nature of the object of study.
-Of special interest are interdisciplinary phenomena with several entities and complex contextual interactions, such as metabolic and ecological systems, human-environment relations, socio-technological adaptations, or creativity-able systems.
+Of special interest are interdisciplinary phenomena with several entities and complex contextual interactions, such as metabolic and ecological systems, human-environment relations, socio-technological adaptations, and creativity-able systems.

 History and Motivation

 The Centre Leo Apostel has been involved in the development of interdisciplinary research for more than 25 years.
-In the last years, due to the acquired grants and the postdoctoral researchers involved in these projects, the collaboration along the lines of systemic modeling has steadily grown.
-In particular, the framework of Chemical Organization Theory, developed by the group of Prof. Peter Dittrich in the mid 2000’s, has caught the attention and has been applied in CLEA for nearly 10 years, and is central to the current CLEA research grant “THE ORIGINS OF GOAL-DIRECTEDNESS: A FORMAL SCENARIO BASED ON CHEMICAL ORGANIZATION THEORY AND CYBERNETICS” (a.k.a.
-Origins grant), funded by the Templeton Foundation between December 2020 and October 2023 (whose co-PI’s are the current director of CLEA, Francis Heylighen, and the postdoctoral researcher Dr. Tomas Veloz), which seeks to develop a scenario for the self-organization of goal-directedness from a systemic perspective applying Chemical Organization Theory as a systemic modeling framework.
-This grant has driven the publication of articles in well-reputed scientific journals by the Origins grant group, and has implied strong exchange of ideas with Prof. Peter Dittrich’s group, motivating developments at the theoretical and applied levels.
+In the last years, due to the acquired grants and the postdoctoral researchers involved in these projects, the collaboration along the lines of interdisciplinary complex systems modeling has steadily grown.
+In particular, the framework of Chemical Organization Theory (COT), developed in the mid 2000’s, has caught the attention and has been applied in CLEA for nearly 10 years, and is central to the past CLEA research grant “THE ORIGINS OF GOAL-DIRECTEDNESS: A FORMAL SCENARIO BASED ON CHEMICAL ORGANIZATION THEORY AND CYBERNETICS” (a.k.a.
+Origins grant), funded by the Templeton Foundation between December 2020 and October 2023 (whose co-PI’s were Francis Heylighen, and Tomas Veloz), which helped us to develop a scenario for the self-organization of goal-directedness from a systemic perspective, applying COT as a systemic modeling framework.